Botrychium lunaria: Habitat and ecology

 Botrychium lunaria is a species which grows on relatively dry to moist short grassland, meadows, small woods, heaths and moors frequently on higher ground and rarely in forests, either deciduous or pine, or open woodland.
 It has also been recorded on dune slacks.
 Within Europe the common moonwort is a characteristic species of four habitats, namely acid Alpine and sub-Alpine grassland, southern Balkan montane grasslands, closed sand steppes in central Europe and grasslands in Finland and Scandinavia.

 It will also colonise brownfield sites such as spoil heaps and shale brings, this is especially notable in central Scotland.
 It has a preference for neutral to alkaline soils, often over limestone or chalk, or in other lime-rich habitats.
 It occurs up to 2,500 m.
 In the younger and adult states it is reliant on mycorrhizal relationships and this means that it can be vulnerable to disturbance of the soil.
 The presence of rotting plant material may be required for this fern to grow successfully.

+In Finland the plant suffers from modern agriculture, loss of rough pastures and eutrophication of glades and dry meadows and its status is near threatened.